evo-design/evo/README.md

 Evo uses the [StripedHyena architecture](https://github.com/togethercomputer/stripedhyena) to enable modeling of sequences at a single-nucleotide, byte-level resolution with near-linear scaling of compute and memory relative to context length.
 Evo has 7 billion parameters and is trained on OpenGenome, a prokaryotic whole-genome dataset containing ~300 billion tokens.

-We describe Evo in the the paper [“Sequence modeling and design from molecular to genome scale with Evo”](https://www.biorxiv.org/content/10.1101/2024.02.27.582234v1) and in the [accompanying blog post](https://arcinstitute.org/news/blog/evo).
+We describe Evo in the paper [“Sequence modeling and design from molecular to genome scale with Evo”](https://www.biorxiv.org/content/10.1101/2024.02.27.582234v1) and in the [accompanying blog post](https://arcinstitute.org/news/blog/evo).

 We provide the following model checkpoints:
 | Checkpoint Name                        | Description |